Continuing Education Catalog

 Learn the art of creating stained-glass objects.
 Experience cutting glass to fit a pattern, grinding, foiling and soldering the pieces.
 Students will have the opportunity to create two unique stained-glass pieces.
 All levels are welcome.

 Please note: Students should wear closed-toe shoes to class.
-Any withdrawals after Oct.
-7 will not be refunded the materials fee.

 Instructor: Claire Griffith